seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 Will you tell me, Master Shallow, how to choose a
 man?
 Care I for the limb, the thewes, the stature,
 bulk, and big assemblance of a man!
 Give me the
 spirit, Master Shallow.
-Here's Wart; you see what a
-ragged appearance it is; a' shall charge you and
-discharge you with the motion of a pewterer's
-hammer, come off and on swifter than he that gibbets
-on the brewer's bucket.
-And this same half-faced
-fellow, Shadow; give me this man: he presents no
-mark to the enemy; the foeman may with as great aim
-level at the edge of a penknife.
-And for a retreat;
-how swiftly will this Feeble the woman's tailor run
-off!
 O, give me the spare men, and spare me the
 great ones.
-Put me a caliver into Wart's hand, Bardolph.

-**BARDOLPH**
-Hold, Wart, traverse; thus, thus, thus.

-**FALSTAFF**
-Come, manage me your caliver.
-So: very well: go
-to: very good, exceeding good.
-O, give me always a
-little, lean, old, chapt, bald shot.
-Well said, i'
-faith, Wart; thou'rt a good scab: hold, there's a
-tester for thee.

-**SHALLOW**
-He is not his craft's master; he doth not do it
-right.
-I remember at Mile-end Green, when I lay at
-Clement's Inn--I was then Sir Dagonet in Arthur's
-show,--there was a little quiver fellow, and a'
-would manage you his piece thus; and a' would about
-and about, and come you in and come you in: 'rah,
-tah, tah,' would a' say; 'bounce' would a' say; and
-away again would a' go, and again would a' come: I
-shall ne'er see such a fellow.

-**FALSTAFF**
 These fellows will do well, Master Shallow.
 God
 keep you, Master Silence: I will not use many words
 with you.
 Fare you well, gentlemen both: I thank
 you: I must a dozen mile to-night.
 Bardolph, give
-the soldiers coats.
+the soldier a coat.

 **SHALLOW**
 Sir John, the Lord bless you!
 God prosper your